Bravo portfolio (medium-term growth, medium risk) (JD6Z)

 |Capital Gearing Trust||Aims to produce an absolute return by investing in a range of assets.|

 |Witan||Highly diversified global investment trust which uses the specialist skills of a range of external managers|

 Why these funds were selected

-It holds the HSBC FTSE All Share Index fund to provide investors with additional broad exposure to UK companies of all sizes and, being a passive fund, this also avoids risk of choosing the wrong investment manager.
-To spread risk further and extend the scope for potential gains, three internationally invested funds, Ardevora Global Equity, Fundsmith Equity, and Witan are also included.
-Each is managed in a somewhat different way so they should give investors the opportunity to benefit from different investment approaches.
+To spread risk further and extend the scope for potential gains, two internationally invested funds, Ardevora Global Equity and Fundsmith Equity are included, along with Witan Investment Trust.
+Each is managed in a different style so they should give investors the opportunity to benefit from different investment approaches.

 How to buy it

 - These portfolios are available to buy* for £10 per portfolio, saving you up to £60 on commission charges (quarterly account fees apply)